karth878/TimelineProject/expanded_internet_timeline.md

 **Ethical/Societal Concern:** Google's success began the concentration of information gatekeeping power in corporate hands and raised questions about search neutrality.
 The company's eventual business model based on targeted advertising would raise significant privacy concerns as it collected increasing amounts of user data.

-**Suggested Graphic:** A photograph of Google's original garage office in Menlo Park, or a screenshot of Google's clean, minimalist homepage from 1998, contrasting with the cluttered portal designs that dominated at the time.

 ## 2001: Wikipedia Launches
 **Description:** On January 15, 2001, Jimmy Wales and Larry Sanger launched Wikipedia as a free, collaborative encyclopedia that anyone could edit.
 Based on wiki software that allowed easy collaborative editing, the platform grew from a complement to the expert-written Nupedia into the world's largest reference work, with millions of volunteer-created articles in hundreds of languages.